wkumler/mzsql/README.md

 Creation is pretty straightforward via the raw2mzDB.exe tool but we can't really figure out how to access the data.
 Package code exists (the original developers have a Python (and R) port of some Rust code but have responded saying that the [rt/mz range extraction isn't yet supported](https://github.com/mzdb/mzdb-rs/issues/3) and hasn't been [since Johannes asked about it in 2018?](https://github.com/mzdb/rmzdb/issues/3).
 Developer seems responsive but just overwhelmed.
 R-specific rmzdb package (not to be confused with the rmzdb port of the Rust code) hasn't been touched in 5 years, the Rust/Python/R hasn't been updated in one and a half.

 Someone else [wrote a Python package for mzDB access](https://github.com/jerkos/pymzdb) (annoyingly, named the same as the dev Rust port) which has all the associated functions but it's 9 years old and I haven't gotten the chance to give it a try yet and the README is sparse.

+After some trial and error I've got mzDB working!

 Dev version of pymzdb: 8 commits total, 2 years ago